How to turn your Java skills into a career in Machine Learning

 Finally, once you have built a few projects and worked with different machine learning frameworks, you are ready to start networking with ML engineers and applying your new skills in your current job or perhaps in a new job as a machine learning engineer.

-So whether your a software engineer looking add machine learning into their toolkit or somebody who wants to work as a machine learning engineer full-time, follow these steps and potentially change your life.
+So whether your a software engineer looking add machine learning into their toolkit or somebody who wants to work as a machine learning engineer full-time, follow these steps and potentially change your career.